NickBoeckman/ProductHistoryUtility/Readme.md

   <p>
     The <a href="http://spdxhub.ist.unomaha.edu/">SPDX Dashboard</a> will serve as the central                              repository for SPDX documents, facilitating uploads, retrieval, modification, and sharing of SPDX documents.
-The goal of the Product History Utility (PHU) is to enable a company to create a relationships between the SPDX documents and the products that contain those licenses.
+The goal of the Product History Utility (PHU) is to enable a company to create relationships between the SPDX documents and the products that contain those licenses.
     The Product History Utility will be created as a component of the SPDX Dashboard.
-Having the Product History Utility  as a part of the SPDX Dashboard will remove the headache of maintaining two separate databases of license documentation, and hopefully make the entire toolset more usable.
+Having the Product History Utility  as a part of the SPDX Dashboard will remove the need for maintaining two separate databases of license documentation, and increase the SPDX toolset.
   </p>

   <p>